The Danish model

 Local education committees

-The organisations responsible for the vocational training programs for electricians and plumbers in Denmark are:
+The organisations responsible for the vocational training programmes for electricians and plumbers in Denmark are:

 The association is the fourth-largest trade/employers’ organisation in Denmark, and thus the second-largest in the construction industry.